Internet-of-People/iop-ts/packages/sdk/README.md

 ### Layer-1 Module

-This package contains all Typescript class and utils that you need to interact with the DAC Layer-1 API.
+This package contains all Typescript class and utils that you need to interact with the SSI Layer-1 API.
 Below we provide you example how can you interact with Layer-1 APIs.

 For more detailed examples please visit our [tutorial center](https://developer.iop.global/#/sdk/dac?id=tutorial-center).